The Lost Tracks of Danzig

-The Lost Tracks of Danzig is a compilation album by American heavy metal band Danzig.
-The set showcases a number of previously unreleased Danzig songs, ranging from the band's first recording sessions in 1987–88 until the sessions for Danzig's 2004 studio album, Circle of Snakes.
+The Lost Tracks of Danzig is a compilation album of American heavy metal band Danzig.
+The set showcases a number of previously unreleased songs, ranging from the band's first recording sessions in 1987–88 until the sessions for their 2004 studio album, Circle of Snakes.

 Background

 Glenn Danzig mentioned a compilation of unreleased songs in several interviews as early as 1990, prior to the release of Lucifuge.
 Due to his touring schedule and various other projects, the material that comprises The Lost Tracks of Danzig was set aside for a number of years, and was finally confirmed to be under preparation in the summer of 2006.
 He was only able to start work on the project after gaining back the rights to Danzig's unreleased material from American Recordings.
 Originally scheduled for release on May 29, 2007, it was delayed twice before its official release in North America on July 10, 2007, and in Europe one week earlier.
 The set was made available over iTunes in June 2007.